 Since it was founded in 1819, the ESCP Business School has trained several generations of business leaders and executives.
 With its six urban campuses, in Berlin, London, Madrid, Paris, Turin and Warsaw, and its deeply anchored European identity, ESCP runs inter-cultural management programmes inspired by a comprehensive overview in international management.

-Every year, ESCP takes in 6,300 students and 5,000 executives from 100 different countries, enlarging their knowledge on a broad range of generalist and specialized management courses (Bachelor, Master, MBA, Executive MBA, PhD and continuing education).
+Every year, ESCP takes in 7,100 students and 5,000 executives from 120 different countries, with 65,000+ alumni in 1,500 countries, enlarging their knowledge and compretences by a broad range of generalist and specialized management courses (Bachelor, MIM,Special Master, MBA, Executive MBA, PhD and continuing education).

 Founded in 1941, Beijing Foreign Studies University or the BFSU, known as Bei Wai, is a prestigious Chinese University under the guidance of the State Ministry of Education.
 As the first foreign language University, offering most of the language programs in the country, it excels in teaching and studying foreign languages and literature, as well as oversea sinology, and provides professionals with top-level language competencies and an overall vision.